To establish a case of negligence under Nevada law, you must prove four things:

 Also see our article on negligence per se lawsuits in Nevada personal injury cases.

-Under Nevada tort law, negligent acts occur when somebody falls short of the obligation to care for another person’s safety — and that person gets harmed as a result.
+Under Nevada tort law, negligent acts occur when somebody falls short of the obligation to care for your safety — and you get harmed as a result.

-Whenever someone’s “breach of duty of care” harms another person, that injured party may have a viable negligence claim.
+Whenever someone’s “breach of duty of care” harms you, you may have a viable negligence claim.

 Negligence is one of the most frequently litigated causes of action following these accidents:

-After a motor vehicle crash for example, the victim may have grounds to sue not only the other driver(s) involved.
-The victim may also have a negligence claim against:
+After a motor vehicle crash for example, you may have grounds to sue not only the other driver(s) involved.
+You may also have a negligence claim against:

 - The city, if poor road maintenance or signage contributed to the crash;